-The school recognise that pupils can experience abuse as a result of both extra-familial harm and intra-familial harm, and recognise the impact, too, of witnessing ill treatment of others.
-The information that follows in section 9 should be read in this context.
+The school recognises that pupils can experience abuse as a result of both extra-familial harm and intra-familial harm, and recognises the impact, too, of witnessing ill treatment of others.
+The information that follows in Section 9 should be read in this context.